 - Transparent.
 Anyone can view any transaction they are interested in on the blockchain and track the movement of coins, even from the moment they are minted.

 - Immutable.
-Blocks that have already been added to the blockchain cannot be edited, deleted or moved.
+Blocks already added to the blockchain cannot be edited, deleted, or moved.
 You can only add new blocks.
-The immutability and irreversibility of the blockchain is ensured by the distributed network architecture and the use of the hash function.
+The distributed network architecture and the use of the hash function ensure the immutability and irreversibility of the blockchain.

 How the blockchain is structured and how it works